fielddaylab/crystal/README.md

 Each log_data is a JSON object for that specific category as defined below.
 Note: Note: event_custom will always map to a string of the event name.
 For example, if an event called FOO had a field of "event_custom", its value would be a string "FOO".
 Not all events have this field.

+#### Change Log
+Versions:
+1. Original Version
+1. Added return to menu log (7/25/2019)
+1. Simple log now sends player_id (if present) from the URL to log.php (9/24/2019)

 ### Game Notes:
 - The game has 9 levels, refered to in the logs as 0-8.
 - Each level involves putting atoms in a crystaline formation.
 Fill the box to complete the level (The box does not need to be completely filled).
+Players fill the box with crystals by rotating and moving the crystals around until they are densely packed.
 - The player gets a stability score for each level.
 Different score threshholds are required for different amount of stars.
 - Stars are collected to unlock gems in the museum and more levels.
 - Later levels (lvl4+) have atoms that have charge, which give more or less stability depending on how they are placed.